-Locate and design the waste storage facility such that it is outside the 100-year floodplain unless site restrictions require locating it within the floodplain.
-If located in the floodplain, protect the facility from inundation or damage from a 25-year flood event.
+Locate and design the waste storage facility such that it is outside the 100-year floodplain.
 Additionally, follow the policy found in the NRCS General Manual (GM) 190, Part 410.25, Flood Plain Management, which may require providing additional protection for storage structures located within the floodplain.